Categorizing Project Opportunities (Not Ranking)

 There are a lot of nuances that go into whether something moves forward through the Go/No-Go process or not.
 Again, this does not change the category.
 A few common examples of nuances:

-You are working to get your foot in the door with a targeted customer.
-They have asked you to bid on a project that is outside your strategic market choices but not in the "Never Go" zone.
-Sometimes pursuing this is absolutely the right path to start building a relationship.
+• You are working to get your foot in the door with a targeted customer.
+They have asked you to bid on a project that falls outside your strategic market choices but is not in the "Never Go" zone.
+Sometimes, pursuing this opportunity is absolutely the right path to begin building a relationship.
 Other times, it is better to politely pass.
-This must be a decision made by leadership as part of a customer strategy.
-In this case pursuing a category D opportunity may be prioritized over a category A, B, or C.
+This decision should be made by leadership as part of an intentional customer strategy.
+As a result, a category D opportunity may occasionally take priority over category A, B, or C opportunities.

-You come across an opportunity that looks interesting.
-It's not in your current strategic choices but meets a lot of other criteria.
-You meet with the project owner and though you had no prior knowledge of them, they seem to fit a lot of your "Ideal Customer" criteria.
-This still makes it a category E opportunity, but if there are resource constraints, it may be pursued.
-Caution - before you let this change future strategic choices, make sure you aren't rationalizing it because you didn't have enough opportunities in the pipeline within your choices.
+• You come across an opportunity that looks interesting.
+It is outside your current strategic choices but meets many of your other criteria.
+After meeting with the project owner, you realize they fit many of your "Ideal Customer" criteria.
+This still makes it a category E opportunity, but it may be pursued based on leadership judgment and resource availability.
+Caution: Before letting this influence future strategic choices, make sure you are not rationalizing the decision because you lack enough opportunities in the pipeline that fit your current strategy.

-These are just a few examples of why you want your team including business developers constantly exploring options.
-A good rule-of-thumb is that of the relationships and opportunities they bring to the table:
+These are just a few examples of why you want your team, including business developers, constantly exploring opportunities.
+A good rule of thumb is that, of the relationships and opportunities they bring to the table:

 These aren't hard and fast metrics but...